 Welcoming new faces

-Not only did our long-term tenants grow, but we also welcomed some new faces onto the campus.
-Plant & Bean – a major plant-based food producer – joined us late in November and meant we expanded our tenant expertise even further into food innovation and production.
+Not only did our long-term occupiers grow, but we also welcomed some new faces onto the campus.
+Plant & Bean – a major plant-based food producer – joined us late in November and meant we expanded our occupier expertise even further into food innovation and production.
 They needed custom labs, including specialist kitchen spaces, as well as offices, all of which we had to fit whilst managing the challenges of social distancing.

 We also said hello to a couple of smaller, start-up businesses.
 Oxxie designs and manufactures specialist lighting used in food manufacturing and the pharmaceutical sector, whereas start-up AgriSound is a leading brand in ecosystem management and beekeeping technology.
 We’re looking forward to supporting both Oxxie and AgriSound on their journeys and watching them grow here on the campus.

 Finally, to top off the year, we scooped two exciting awards.
-First, we bagged the Best Innovation Project at October’s Yorkshire Property Awards for our E-flows Mesocosm, in collaboration with our tenants, Fera Science and CHAP (Centre of Crop Health and Protection).
+First, we bagged the Best Innovation Project at October’s Yorkshire Property Awards for our E-flows Mesocosm, in collaboration with our occupiers, Fera Science and CHAP (Centre of Crop Health and Protection).
 The winning entry had to demonstrate a project that was at the forefront of its industry, and this certainly hit the brief.

 Our Lakeside Conference Centre was recognised as a top events venue in the region at Welcome to Yorkshire’s White Rose Awards.
 We were awarded silver in the Business Events Venue of the Year category.
 The award is testimony to the hard work of our fantastic conferencing team, and we can’t wait to welcome events back onsite again in the near future.

 It was a different year in many respects, but despite the challenges, we’re really proud of everything we’ve achieved.
-We’re now excited to see what 2021 will bring for both the campus and our tenants – watch this space!
+We’re now excited to see what 2021 will bring for both the campus and our occupiers – watch this space!